Female farmer in Malawi surrounded by cropsFemale farmer in Malawi surrounded by cropsFemale farmer in Malawi surrounded by crops

 3. Agriculture

-We’ve mentioned this earlier, but agriculture plays a key role in ending global hunger, especially in countries where it makes up a large portion of livelihoods.
-This means not only increasing the quantity of harvests, but also the quality: We work with farmers to find more nutrient-dense crops that will thrive with their climates and other conditions.
+We’ve mentioned earlier that agriculture plays a key role in ending world hunger, especially in countries where it makes up a large portion of livelihoods.
+This means not only increasing the quantity of harvests, but also the quality by planting more nutrient-dense, climate-resistant crops.

 Share your concern